Overpronation and Its Impact on Foot Health

 Achilles tendonitis is a condition that affects the large tendon at the back of the ankle that connects the calf muscles to the heel bone.
 It develops when the tendon becomes irritated from repeated strain or overuse during activities like walking, running, or jumping.
 Symptoms include pain, stiffness, swelling, and difficulty pushing off the foot, especially after rest.
 There are two types, based on where the tendon is affected, either in the middle or near the heel.
 Risk factors include tight calf muscles, sudden increases in activity, aging, and wearing poor-fitting shoes.
 A podiatrist can evaluate the tendon, check foot structure, and order imaging to confirm the diagnosis.
 Treatment may include bracing, orthotics, or surgery if the tendon is damaged.
 If you have symptoms of Achilles tendonitis, it is suggested that you make an appointment with a podiatrist for a diagnosis and treatment.

 Achilles tendon injuries need immediate attention to avoid future complications.
-If you have any concerns, contact Dr. Rouder of S.I.
+If you have any concerns, contact the podiatrists of S.I.
 Podiatry.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 What Is the Achilles Tendon?